 If you can create the perfect world where it is easy for suppliers to do business with you then disputes are minimal, agreements can be accessed and signed at the click of a button and you can work together rather than against each other.
 Rebate shouldnâ€™t be seen by the building materials industry as scrapping for every penny you can get, but rather as a tool that can be utilised to increase margins and growth in your market.

 If you can do all of the above, you will be reducing the burden on team members to manually calculate rebate earnings, forecasts and accruals, while reducing disputes with suppliers, but more importantly, you will be removing the guess work on business decisions!

-When educated with data, team members can spend more time purchasing smart and selling profitably which will help your business to grow.
+When educated with data, team members can spend more time purchasing smart and selling profitably which will help your business in the building materials industry to grow.
 This in turn will allow you to have stronger relations and more negotiating power thus helping you to purchase even smarter by being involved in more beneficial rebate deals.
 It’s a cycle of positive feedback, you just have to get started!

 All of the above can be handled by implementing a rebate management system.